portrino/pagebrowse/README.md

 # Universal page browser for TYPO3 CMS

-**WARNING!** This extension is obsolete and will not be updated anymore.
+**WARNING!** This is an unofficial fork to make this `pagebrowse` extension compatible with TYPO3 7.6 LTS

 ---